-Lexmark, in partnership with multiple stakeholders including UK Coldstream Research Campus, UK Biosystems and Agricultural Engineering Department and LFUCG Division of Water Quality, received a grant to conduct a feasibility study for the installation of an in-stream floatable trash collection system to be placed in a tributary of the Cane Run Creek, an impaired stream, that flows through the Lexmark property in Lexington, Kentucky.
+Lexmark is evaluating a feasibility study for the installation of an in-stream floatable trash collection system in a tributary of the Cane Run Creek that flows through Lexmark property in Lexington, Kentucky.
+The study was funded through a local government grant and completed in partnership with multiple stakeholders, including the University of Kentucky and the Lexington-Fayette Urban County government.
 Lexmark has long supported creek cleanup efforts, realizing the impact that trash and waste in the creek has on the quality of water in the watershed.
-The trash collection system would float on top of the waterway in an area where trash is known to accumulate and capture the waste for periodic removal.